-Actions Required Resources
+Actions Required Resources Required

-Required

 Hire website developer US\$2,000

-Form committee of healthcare industry (including public and private

-sector) to guide content; BIDC to manage process 25 person

-Appoint BIDC official to liaise between developer and committee days

-and, where necessary, develop content
+Through the export services working group organise calls to healthcare industry players (including public and private sector) to guide content; NDC to manage process Appoint NDC official to liaise between developer and industry and, where necessary, develop content 15 person days

 Maintain website US\$2,000

 per annum

 2. In-flight, airport, hotel and cruise ship advertisements.
-Efforts in this area have already begun but have generally been confined to individual service providers advertising their services.
-The advertising programme should be expanded to cover all of Barbados' healthcare capabilities, including medical, wellness, nursing and elderly care and medical research, diagnostic and testing services.
+The advertising programme should cover all of Dominica' healthcare capabilities, including medical, wellness, nursing and elderly care and medical research, diagnostic and testing services.
 Advertising the whole range of services available in the country will catch a broader range of interest and will raise the profile of the entire industry, rather than just those of individual service providers.
 Such advertisements should provide readers with details on how they can obtain more information on service providers (i.e. the website).

-Rationale: Barbados receives over 1,000,000 tourists each year.
+Rationale: Dominica receives over 80,000 stay over and over 380,000 cruise ship tourists each year.
 These tourists know and like the country, which makes them excellent potential customers and promoters of its healthcare services.
 Tourists may choose to have wellness or minor medical procedures done whilst they are on holiday.
-They may also tell their friends and family about healthcare options in Barbados once they return home, especially if they know someone who is a candidate for the services offered.
+They may also tell their friends and family about healthcare options in Dominica once they return home, especially if they know someone who is a candidate for the services offered.

-Actions Required Resources Required Hire graphics designer to develop advertisements for healthcare in Barbados; BIDC to lead US\$3,000 Place advertisements in airports, in-flight magazines, hotel brochures and magazines and cruise ship publications - BTA to lead US\$10,000 per annum
+Actions Required Resources Required Hire graphics designer to develop advertisements for healthcare in Dominica; NDC to lead US\$3,000

+Place advertisements in airports, in-flight magazines, hotel brochures and magazines and cruise ship publications - NDC to lead

+US\$10,000 per annum